codetombomb/cli-gpt/README.md

 ## Installation

+This project uses Python version 3.8.13.

-Fork and clone this repository onto your computer.
+1. Fork and clone this repository onto your computer.
+2. Create a